-I will meet with each of you, individually, for 45 minutes to comment on your first two papers before you submit them for a grade.
+I will meet with each of you, individually, for 45 minutes to comment on your first two papers.
 Please bring two copies of your paper to these draft review meetings, one for me to read and one for you on which to take notes.